From world-class attractions like the Shedd Aquarium to Millennium Park, there are so many reasons to visit Chicago.

 As with any city, Chicago has a robust bus system.
 With numerous bus routes and stops along the way, getting around Chicago via the bus is quite simple.

 To properly ride the bus, you need to know which route to take.
-Use this map and guide to find the specific route and stops you need.
+Use this map and guide to find the specific routes and stops you need.
 Once you know where you’re going, head to the nearest bus stop and wait for your bus.

 As the bus approaches, you will find the route and destination displayed on the bus.
 Confirm that this is the correct bus, head on in, pay your fare, and enjoy the ride.